A Rotation-Invariant Framework for Deep Point Cloud Analysis: Experiments

 \subsection{Evaluation: 3D Shape Classification}

-First, we evaluate our method on the 3D shape classification task by comparing it with both rotation-variant and rotation-invariant methods using the standard ModelNet40 dataset~\cite{wu20153d}, which has 12,311 CAD models from 40 categories.
+First, we evaluate our method on the 3D shape classification task by comparing it with both rotation-variant and rotation-invariant methods using the standard ModelNet40 dataset~\cite{wu20153d}, which has 12,311 CAD models from the 40 categories.
 We adopted the standard split to train our network using 9,843 models and tested it using the remaining 2,468 models.
+Note that there is no overlap between the training and test sets.
 Each input point cloud has 1024 points.

 \para{Comparison with rotation-variant methods.} \ Table~\ref{tab:classification_1} compares the drop in accuracy (\%) for handling inputs at arbitrary rotations.
 First, existing rotation-variant methods have significant accuracy drops in z/SO3 as compared with z/z, showing that they are not rotation-invariant.
 Second, for the results in SO3/SO3, their performance still drops considerably, though arbitrary rotations in data augmentation can help improve their performance when testing in SO3.
 This means their networks cannot learn in SO3/SO3 as effective as in z/z.
-In contrast, our method has no accuracy drop for z/SO3, which validates the rotation invariance of our method.
-Also, it outperforms others when testing on SO3, no matter trained in z or in SO3.
+In contrast, the accuracy of our method does not drop for z/SO3, thus demonstrating the rotation invariance of our method.
+Also, it outperforms others when tested on SO3, no matter trained on z or on SO3.
 Note that, the slight drop in accuracy (\ie, 0.1\%) of our method in SO3/SO3 is caused by the network re-training.

-\para{Comparison with rotation-invariant methods.} \ Next, we compare our method with four most recent rotation-invariant methods.
-From the results shown in Table~\ref{tab:classification_2}, we can see that the accuracy of the spherical-related methods (Spherical CNN \& SFCNN) drops considerably; since their models cannot guarantee perfect symmetry in rotations, their results are still sensitive to rotations.
-For RI-ShellConv~\cite{zhang2019rotation} and ClusterNet~\cite{chen2019clusternet}, they are formulated with pure rotation invariance, so they have consistent performance.
+\para{Comparison with rotation-invariant methods.} \ Next, we compare our method with recent rotation-invariant methods.
+From the results shown in Table~\ref{tab:classification_2}, we can see that the accuracy of SFCNN drops considerably; since its model relies on spherical-related convolutions and cannot guarantee perfect symmetry in rotations, their results are still sensitive to rotations.
+For RI-ShellConv~\cite{zhang2019rotation} and ClusterNet~\cite{chen2019clusternet}, they are formulated with pure rotation invariance, so they have a consistent performance.
 Yet, our method still outperforms them, since our rotation-invariant representations encode both local and global information, and our network can effectively learn high-level features more globally with the help of the region relation convolution and global relations.